Oskarshamn Nuclear Power Plant: History

 On September 30, 2013, a portion of the plant (the third reactor) was closed when a group of jellyfish clogged the cooling water intake pipes.
 It was not indicated as to whether the event had been classified as a safety disturbance yet, and to what level on the scale used for nuclear plants.

 A decision on premature shutdown of units 1 and 2 was made in 2015.
 The decision entailed that there would be no future investments at unit 2 and the reactor would not be restarted.

 Unit 1 was originally set for decommissioning on June 29, 2017, but it was closed prematurely due to an "operational disturbance" on June 17, 2017.
 It was decided not to restart the unit ahead of the shutdown scheduled for June 29, 2017.

 In December 2018 a strategy was outlined for the "radiological demolition" of units 1 and 2 to be carried out between 2020 and 2028.
 This will allow the land to be used for other nuclear power related purposes.

-The site has its own hydrogen production as the coolant for all 3 reactors, capable of making 12 kg per day.
+The site has its own hydrogen production as the coolant for the electrical generators for all 3 reactors, capable of making 12 kg per day.
 With the closure of reactor 1 and 2, surplus capacity is available, and an agreement to supply so-called pink hydrogen to gas company Linde was made in January 2022.

 Between April and August 2025, the plant is shut down while a leak in the primary cooling system is being repaired.